Best Sites to Find Free Podcast Sound Effects

 Recording

 You can add podcast sound effects during the live recording of your episode if you want.
-Typically you would use a soundboard for this. πŸ‘©β€πŸŽ€
+Typically you would use a soundboard mixer for this. πŸ‘©β€πŸŽ€

 A soundboard is basically a bunch of buttons that each are programmed to play a specific track— in this case, a short track of a sound effect.
 You can buy a stand alone soundboard, but often they come as part of an audio mixer setup. πŸŽ›οΈ